jwulf/connector-sdk/README.md

-> [This is a prototype](https://github.com/camunda/cloud-connectors/issues/36#issuecomment-1170444587) and subject to breaking changes.
+> This is a preview and subject to breaking changes.
 Use at your own risk!

 # Camunda Connector SDK